 Zachery has received regional and national recognition for his compositions.
 In 2017, Meier was selected to participate in the National Band Association's Young Composers & Conductors Mentor Project, inviting him to participate in the rehearsal and performance of his wind ensemble work, Reigniere, with the United States Air Force Band.
 He was also named the 2015 Washington Idaho Symphony Composition/Concerto Competition winner and provided a spotlight artists segment on Minnesota Public Radio's Spotlight Regional Artists Series in 2015.

-In 2016, Zachery was recognized as a distinguished graduate studnet for his achievements as a composer, performer, and academic scholarship.
+In 2021, Zachery was awarded a Denison University research grant to pursue additional adaptations to bowed piano in collaboration with movement artist, Molly Shanahan and her company Molly Shanahan/Mad Shak to be premiered in Chicago in 2022.
+In 2016, Zachery was recognized as a distinguished graduate student for his achievements as a composer, performer, and academic scholarship.
 Meier was also inducted into the Honorary Tau Beta Sigma National Band Sorority.
 He is a member of ASCAP, SCI, and NACUSA.
 Along with writing as a freelance composer and performing in the Christine Burke Ensemble with his colleagues, Zachery also enjoys graphic and interior design with small accomplishments in both fields.